macarooni-man/auto-mcs/amscript-docs.md

 ### @server.on_loop

 Fired after every `interval`.
-Loops until the server is closed, or manually cancelled with `return`.
+Loops until the server is closed, or manually cancelled by using `return`.

+> Note: The fastest loop supported by this event is 1 tick (50 milliseconds)

 **Accepted parameters**:
 | Parameter | Description |